Joey Meneses Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (71 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (71 total, 1.1 per game).

-- Davies gets the start for the Diamondbacks, his fifth of the season.
-He is 0-1 with a 5.40 ERA and 14 strikeouts through 18 1/3 innings pitched.
+- Kelly gets the start for the Diamondbacks, his 13th of the season.
+He is 7-3 with a 3.06 ERA and 77 strikeouts in 70 2/3 innings pitched.

-- The right-hander's last time out came on Thursday against the Colorado Rockies, when he went 5 2/3 innings, surrendering three earned runs while giving up seven hits.
+- The right-hander last pitched on Saturday against the Atlanta Braves, when he went seven innings, allowing two earned runs while giving up five hits.

-- In four games this season, the 30-year-old has a 5.40 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .292 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.